There are now 3 possible online modes for units:

 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) research project; (2) tests ; and (3) examination.
+Indicative assessments in this unit are as follows: (1) group project; (2) test; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)